mentat-collective/emmy/README.md

 now extensive in any number of editors and IDEs.
 Even better, you can interact with the system in the context of a [Jupyter notebook](./jupyter).

-You can invoke the system from within Java or Javascript code or use any Java or JS packages you like together with the mathematics system.
+You can invoke the system from within Java or JavaScript code or use any Java or JS packages you like together with the mathematics system.
 It's my hope that continuing this project will extend the reach of SICM and FDG by allowing experimentation and collaboration with them in modern environments.